-It doesn’t mean they need to have to degree in marketing.
+It doesn’t mean they need to have a degree in marketing.
 (It helps if they do).
 But they need to have achieved something that requires them to have used some marketing lessons.

-Some examples include growing a certain number of followers on social media, growing a blog, or selling a reasonable number of products on the internet.
+Some examples include growing a certain number of followers on social media, growing a blog, or selling a reasonable number of online products.

 #2.
 Research Skills

 Good writing requires both creativity and research.
-So the content writer job description requires a pragmatic approach to researching.
+So, the content writer’s job description requires a pragmatic research approach.
 But, sometimes, they must take the challenge and write about it.